apiko-dev/amazon-ivs-react-native-broadcast/docs/api-documentation.md

 #### `configurationPreset`

-Video preset configuration for broadcast session.
+Preset of video configuration for broadcast session.
 Can be overridden by providing [`videoConfig`](./api-documentation.md#videoconfig) prop.

 | Type | Required | Platform |
 | :---: | :---: | :---: |
 | [`ConfigurationPreset`](./types.md#configurationpreset) | No | iOS, Android |

-⚠️ _Changing property after providing it to `IVSBroadcastCameraView` component will not have any effect.
-A copy of the configuration is made and kept internally._

 #### `videoConfig`

 A configuration object describing the desired format of the final output Video stream.

-⚠️ _Changing any properties on this object after providing it to `IVSBroadcastCameraView` component will not have any effect.
-A copy of the configuration is made and kept internally._

 | Type | Required |
 | :---: | :---: |
 | [`IVideoConfig`](./types.md#ivideoconfig) | No |

+⚠️ _Changing any properties on this object after providing it to `IVSBroadcastCameraView` component will not have any effect.
+A copy of the configuration is made and kept internally._

 _**Default video config unless [`configurationPreset`](./api-documentation.md#configurationpreset) is provided:**_
 | Key | Value | Platform |